tsnellgrove/dark_castle/castle_to_do.md

 		DONE: move broach_found => generalized max_count dict

 Updates for v 1.7
+		##More testing - Offer the boys $1.00 to finish the game and report bugs
 		DONE: reduce path_dict to only valid paths and create random text for banging into wall
 		DONE: intro => description_dict
 		DONE: move 'invalid_path' to static_dict